fishheadwithchili/kikipounamu/doc/issues/ISSUE_001_WEBSOCKET_HEARTBEAT.en.md

 ## 1. Problem Description

 ### Context
-The current ASR system uses WebSocket for real-time audio streaming.
+The current ASR system uses WebSocket for audio stream chunk transmission.
 The Go backend (`internal/handler/websocket.go`) handles connections using a standard read loop.

 ### The Issue
 **The system lacks an application-level heartbeat (Ping/Pong) mechanism.**